lixueclaire/Parallel-Conjugate-Gradient/README.md

 parallel conjugate gradient solver
 ===================================
-this is a conjugate gradient solver for large sparse matrix. ie, to get x in Ax = b. read data from "matrix", save result in "ans"
+This is a conjugate gradient solver for large sparse matrix. ie, to get x in Ax = b.
+Read data from "matrix", save result in "ans".

 ### generate N*N matrix
 		python Random_matrix.py N